-The public sector dominates the health system in Botswana, operating up to 98 percent of the health facilities.
+Healthcare in Botswana is dominated by the public sector, with the public system operating up to 98 percent of the health facilities.
 Nevertheless, there is a huge gap in quality between public and private medical provisions.
-We recommend expats purchase private health cover for Botswana.
+As such, you should purchase private health insurance to ensure comprehensive coverage while in Botswana.

 Although there are adequate provisions in Botswana’s private hospitals, medical evacuation to neighbouring South Africa is common in serious cases.